College of the Atlantic: Students

 With international students comprising an average of 17 percent of the student body, College of the Atlantic is among the five liberal arts colleges with the highest proportion of international students.
 These students primarily graduate from United World Colleges and are awarded significant scholarships through the Davis United World College Scholars Program.

 Sustainability

-In 2004, COA was the first campus to make a multi-year commitment to be powered entirely by renewable energy, signing a 10-year contract with Endless Energy Corporation.
+In 2004, COA was the first college in Maine to make a multi-year commitment to be powered entirely by renewable energy, signing a 10-year contract with Endless Energy Corporation.
 In 2005 it was the first school to hold a zero-waste graduation.
 In October 2006, COA pledged to become carbon neutral, offsetting all of its carbon emissions, including those created by visiting students; COA fulfilled the pledge in December 2007 by purchasing carbon offsets for their emissions through the Climate Trust of Oregon.
 The college currently offsets those emissions it cannot reduce or avoid via truck stop electrification through Carbonfund.org.
 In 2016, COA was ranked as the #1 green college by The Princeton Review.